 Information within the HEAD of a page which describes the content of that particular page.
 Also used by search engines to display information about the site in the results.

 Values or parameters in relation to SEO.
 For example, the amount of links pointing to a site could be described as a site’s link metrics.
+Read our definitive guide to SEO metrics for everything you need to know.

 See ‘schema mark up’.
 Micro Data is the embedding of information about a webpage to specific parts, it helps search engines understand more about the content of the page.